 Final Thoughts

-To qualify for this license, you have to complete several steps, ranging from collecting documentation to paying the required fees, but the most important thing is to educate yourself about cannabis-related regulations, application requirements, and other key aspects that can help you successfully go through this process.
+To qualify for this license, you have to complete several steps, ranging from collecting the necessary documentation to paying the required fees, but the most important thing is to educate yourself about cannabis-related regulations, application requirements, and other key aspects that can help you successfully go through this process.